validmind/documentation/README.md

 - For Windows operating systems, install the `make` command via [Cygwin](https://cygwin.com/install.html)

 ## How to contribute
+> First, read through and familiarize yourself with our [ValidMind style guide](https://docs.validmind.ai/about/style-guide.html).

-Our core docs are sourced in Quarto Markdown under [site/guide/](https://github.com/validmind/documentation/tree/main/site/guide).
-If you create new documentation, make sure to add it to the [_quarto.yml](https://github.com/validmind/documentation/blob/main/site/_quarto.yml) file.
+Our core docs are sourced in Quarto Markdown under [`site`](https://github.com/validmind/documentation/tree/main/site/).
+If you create new documentation, make sure to add it to the [`_quarto.yml`](https://github.com/validmind/documentation/blob/main/site/_quarto.yml) file.

 If you are creating a pull request, test your changes by rendering or previewing the site.
 Note that if this is your first time contributing, you will be asked to sign a contributor license agreement (CLA).

-## Preview the docs site
+### Preview the docs site

 ```bash
 cd site
 quarto preview
 ```

-## Render the docs site
+### Render the docs site

-Just render the site:
+To render the site:

 ```bash
 cd site